 This OECD Report presents national cybersecurity strategies for internet economy of several OECD members.
 The report also served as the analytical basis for the adoption of OECD Guidelines for the Security of Information Systems and Networks: Towards a Culture of Security.

 4. European Union (EU)

+a.
 New Regulation on “EU Cybersecurity Agency”

 The European Commission has recently proposed a text for a Regulation establishing the “EU Cybersecurity Agency”.
 This Regulation serves as a regulatory basis for the future EU-wide certification scheme for IT products and services in cyberspace (more in point B 2. of Part II.
 Of this Article).

 The Directive on security of network and information systems (NIS Directive) aims at ensuring high levels of cybersecurity across the EU by introducing security requirements as legal obligations for the key economic actors.
 The EU Member States need to transpose the Directive into their national legal systems by 9 May 2018 – with the objective to improve the functioning of the internal market.

 c.
 Directive on electronic commerce

 The Directive on electronic commerce provides rules on transparency and information requirements for online service providers, commercial communications, electronic contracts and liability issues.